onap/sdc-sdc-workflow-designer/README.md

 Assuming you have a dedicated Cassandra container as described in Database section, and the access to it is not protected with a password.
 The following command will start a backend container without SSL support:

-`docker run -d --name workflow-backend -e SDC_PROTOCOL=http -e SDC_ENDPOINT=$(docker inspect sdc-BE --format={{.NetworkSettings.IPAddress}}):8080 -e CS_HOSTS=$(docker inspect workflow-cassandra --format={{.NetworkSettings.IPAddress}}) -e SDC_USER=workflow -e SDC_PASSWORD=<secret> -e JAVA_OPTIONS="-Xmx128m -Xms128m -Xss1m" -p 8184:8443
+`docker run -d --name sdc-workflow-backend -e SDC_PROTOCOL=http -e SDC_ENDPOINT=$(docker inspect sdc-BE --format={{.NetworkSettings.IPAddress}}):8080 -e CS_HOSTS=$(docker inspect sdc-workflow-cassandra --format={{.NetworkSettings.IPAddress}}) -e SDC_USER=workflow -e SDC_PASSWORD=<secret> -e JAVA_OPTIONS="-Xmx128m -Xms128m -Xss1m" -p 8184:8443
-nexus3.onap.org:10001/onap/workflow-backend:latest`
+nexus3.onap.org:10001/onap/sdc-workflow-backend:latest`

 ### Troubleshooting

 In order to verify that the Workflow Designer backend has started successfully, check the logs of the backend container.
-For example, by running `docker logs workflow-backend`.
+For example, by running `docker logs sdc-workflow-backend`.
 The logs must not contain any error messages.

 Application logs are located in the */var/log/ONAP/workflow-designer/backend* directory of a workflow backend container.
-For example, you can view the audit log by running `docker exec -ti workflow-backend less /var/log/ONAP/workflow-designer/backend/audit.log`.
+For example, you can view the audit log by running `docker exec -ti sdc-workflow-backend less /var/log/ONAP/workflow-designer/backend/audit.log`.

 ## 4. Frontend

 `docker run -d -e BACKEND=http://<backend-host>:<backend-port> -e JAVA_OPTIONS=<jvm-options>
-nexus3.onap.org:10001/onap/workflow-frontend:latest`
+nexus3.onap.org:10001/onap/sdc-workflow-frontend:latest`

 - BACKEND &mdash; root endpoint of the RESTful APIs exposed by a workflow backend server.